-With an early Easter this year, Ash Wednesday (the beginning of Lent) is on February 22.
+With an early Easter this year, Ash Wednesday (the beginning of Lent) is on February 13.
 Lent has a number of purposes, but none of them (fasting, praying, giving) are meant to remain only in Lent.
 Lent, as Advent, is a time to practice the same Faith we practice the entire year.
 Sometimes during the year, we acquire bad habits of attendance in the Lord’s House.
-Bad habits are easy to pick up, while good habits take work and constant vigilance to preserve.
+Less than 50% of our recorded membership attends on a given Sunday (and sometimes much less than that).
+There may be various reasons for this, but the point is that bad habits are easy to pick up, while good habits take work and constant vigilance to preserve.

 We think that spiritual habits should come naturally to Christians.
 Insofar as we are Christians, they do!
 But insofar as we still sinners, spiritual habits are formed like any other good habit: through work and perseverance.
 We know the commandment: Honor the Sabbath day by keeping it holy.
 Luther’s explanation in the Small Catechism is significant: “We should fear and love God so that we do not despise preaching and His Word, but hold it sacred and gladly hear and learn it.”
 The Holy Day is the day when we cease our work, and God does His work of making us holy.
 Christians want this, desire this, long for this (hunger and thirst for righteousness); but the old Adam needs to be beaten down and drowned in the powerful promise of Holy Baptism.
 For that reason, we need to force the old Adam out of bed, and into the House of the Lord, where the Holy Spirit preaches to us of our sin and of our Savior, Jesus Christ.
 There, the old Adam is killed; there, the new Man in Christ is raised to live before God in righteousness and holiness.